Monmouth Beach Golf Club

 Former longtime borough Public Works Commissioner Bruce Bradley said his father, Bill, played the course.
 Willard Jessup, a summer resident who tutored the four sons of Colonel Barbour (one would become a US Senator, another a Harvard-trained zoologist) also played this all but forgotten shore links.
 Golf in Monmouth Beach was “abandoned” before the 1904 season.
 The reason being tennis was becoming more popular.

 The green and white clubhouse, the former “elegant mansion” of Hugh Hastings (known as “Willowhurst”), was located at the northern high point of Navesink Drive (near today’s Center Road).
-It burned in a spectacular February 1901 fire (“the glare of the conflagration lighted the sky for miles down the coast,” according to the Asbury Park Press) but was rebuilt for $3,000 the next year.
+It burned in a spectacular February 1901 fire (“the glare of the conflagration lighted the sky for miles down the coast,” according to the Asbury Park Press) but was rebuilt for $3,000 the next year by George Baxter of Long Branch.
+The new clubhouse had men’s and women’s locker rooms, a large reception hall and a nine-foot piazza n both sides.
 Later known as the Jones house, it was again badly damaged in a September 1961 fire.

 Eventually, the golf course property was sold off to the Monmouth Beach Land Company in 1911, which mapped out Shorelands for private housing.
 Anne Tull bought the first lot.